 About Samriddhi

-Samriddhi is a content marketing professional at Invedus with a passion for capturing outsourcing trends and technology strategies.
-With experience in content writing, social media marketing, graphic design, and business analysis, she provides valuable insights.
-In her free time, she enjoys visiting tea shops in green hill stations.
+Samriddhi is a storyteller and content marketing professional at Invedus.
+She writes engaging and data-driven content on outsourcing trends and technology strategies.
+She has skills in content writing, social media marketing, graphic design, and business analysis.
+She loves to visit scenic tea shops in the green hill stations.